Zippoooo/CSGO-Server-Status/README.md

 Okay .. it's simple too, I'm sure you will succeed Open the RUN.bat file 😂

-Okay know join to the channel you want to show the message and type ``showhere`` Then in the bot console you see Message ID and Channel ID Copy both of them and copy Message id to
+Okay now join to the channel you want to show the message and type ``showhere`` Then in the bot console you see Message ID and Channel ID Copy both of them and copy Message id to